Tetsuya Komuro: 1998–2007: Following career

-Komuro also released albums as a solo singer or musician and was involved in the bands Globe, Kiss Destination and Gaball.
-On December 31, 1998, his band Globe's song "Wanna Be A Dreammaker" received the grand prix award at the 40th edition of Japan Record Award.
-In 1999, Komuro, Utsunomiya and Kine reunited under their old name of TM Network, and remain active to this day.
+Komuro also released albums as a solo singer or musician and was involved in the bands Globe, Kiss Destination, and Gaball.
+On December 31, 1998, Globe's song "Wanna Be A Dreammaker" received the grand prix award at the 40th edition of Japan Record Award.
+In 1999, Komuro, Utsunomiya, and Kine reunited under their old name of TM Network and remain active to this day.

 Komuro worked in collaboration with French keyboardist Jean Michel Jarre from 1998 to 2001.
 The duet wrote the theme song for the 1998 FIFA World Cup, "Together Now", as well as several other tracks and remixes.
 He and Jarre also performed a concert on beaches in Okinawa on January 1, 2001.

 2008: Fraud

 On November 4, 2008, Komuro was arrested and charged with fraud, for taking ¥500,000,000 in exchange for a promise to sell to a Hyōgo-based investor the copyright to his songs, which he had already sold to somebody else (which was Avex Group Holdings according to reports).
 Reportedly, he planned to use the money to pay a portion of his ex-wife's alimony.
 He admitted the fraud at his trial in January 2009.

 In March 2009, Masato Matsuura, president of the Avex Group Holdings, recovered the losses for the plaintiff, paid him extra ¥100 million in compensation and a further ¥48 million in delay damages.
 Matsuura also stated that Komuro will work at Avex in a company position directly under his control.

 On May 11, 2009, Komuro received a suspended three-year prison sentence.
-According to the sentencing judge, Komuro's acceptance of responsibility and the fact that restitution had been made greatly influenced the final sentence, and further went on to state that no good to society would come from Komuro's imprisonment.
+According to the sentencing judge, Komuro's acceptance of responsibility and the fact that restitution had been made greatly influenced the final sentence and further went on to state that no good to society would come from Komuro's imprisonment.

 2009–2020: Comeback

 At the Avex Group Holdings' concert tour a-nation 2009, Komuro made a surprise appearance on August 22, 2009.
-He played a medley of his hit songs at the piano and later reunited on stage with his fellow members of the J-pop group globe, Marc Panther and his wife Keiko Yamada.
+He played a medley of his hit songs at the piano and later reunited on stage with his fellow members of the J-pop group Globe, Marc Panther and his wife Keiko Yamada.

 Komuro composed AAA's double A-side single "Aitai Riyū/Dream After Dream (Yume Kara Sameta Yume)".
 The single was released on May 5, 2010.

 He composed almost all the songs on Love Songs, the 2010 album of Japanese pop-star Ayumi Hamasaki.
 He also composed the 2013 single "Feel The Love" by Ayumi Hamasaki.

+In July 2017, he formed the duo Pandora with Daisuke Asakura; they would go on to produce the song "Be the One" with Beverly, which was used in the TV drama Kamen Rider Build.

 In January 2018, Komuro announced his retirement from the music industry, following revelations of an affair he had with a nurse who had been taking care of his wife Keiko after her brain surgery.

 In July 2020, Komuro once again returned to the industry producing singles for Ayumi Hamasaki & Nogizaka46.